TaxEP/Pachycarpae_phylogeny/Scripts/README.txt

 4. static_align.poy
 5. bootstrap.run

-The first four need Poy 5.0 and the fifth runs in TNT.
-In order to run bootstrap, the consensus tree must first be converted to TNT format.
-For that, run script "figtree2tnt.pl" in perl. "tnt2figtree.pl" converts TNT trees to figtree format.
+The first four run in Poy 5.0 and the fifth runs in TNT.
+In order to run bootstrap, the consensus tree gnerated by POY must be converted to TNT format.
+For that, use the perl script "figtree2tnt.pl".
+To convert TNT trees to figtree format, use "tnt2figtree.pl".